 General Health Information

 Camp Ton-A-Wandah employs at least two resident Registered Nurses each session and has a dedicated Medical Director which allows TAW to have 24/7 on call physician support.
-TAW will also have a dedicated physician ran clinic two times a week for sick visits and follow up care.
+TAW will also have a dedicated physician ran clinic two times a week for sick visits and follow up care and a telehealth machine.
 Our primary goal is to make professional medical care available around the clock for our camp community.
 Camp medical staff is available on opening and closing days and by phone to discuss any medical concerns.
 Should an accident or illness be untreatable at our camp, we have arrangements for professional services (pediatric clinics, dentist, hospitals and specialty offices) in Hendersonville, North Carolina.
 Every effort will be made to contact parents before treatment is administered.

-If your camper needs prescription medication.
+- If a camper needs prescription medication.

 Please follow the steps listed below to complete the online health history and medical forms:

 Parent Authorization – Please print this form and sign it.
-You will also need to attach a copy of your insurance card (front and back).
-If you have a separate prescription card, please include a copy of this as well.
-This form can either be mailed to camp or uploaded into your file.
+A copy of the camper's insurance card (front and back) must be attached.
+If there is a separate prescription card, a copy of this must be included as well.
+This form can either be mailed to camp or uploaded into the Parent Authorization file.

 Rx Medications - All medication brought to camp must be in original bottles with a legible prescription, dosage instructions and the name of the prescribing physician.
 Medication must be dispensed based on prescribing physician’s instructions.
 IMPORTANT: Any medications brought to camp must be written in the Health History in order for camp medical personnel to dispense.
-Please talk with our Admistrative team before altering regular medications, such as ADHD medication or other scheduled prescription medications prior to camp.
+Please talk with our Administrative Team before altering regular medications, such as ADHD medication or other scheduled prescription medications prior to camp.
 It is usually best not to make changes prior to camp.

 Over the Counter - Over-the-counter medications are available in the infirmary and are not needed to be brought to camp.
-Standing orders are provided by the Medical Director.
+Standing orders are provided by our Medical Director.
 The medications that we have on hand for campers and/or staff may be found on the health history that you complete for your camper.
 If you prefer an over-the counter medication not specifically identified on the health history, you may include your preferred over-the counter medication on your health history and leave with the infirmary staff on opening day.
 Epinepherine (used for anaphylaxis) is available for emergency first-aid treatment.
 Camp Ton-A-Wandah will administer to your camper as needed.

-Emergency Medications - If you camper needs to keep a medication with her such as a rescue inhaler for Asthma or an Epi-pen for severe allergic reactions, please check in with a nurse on Opening Day.
+Emergency Medications - If your camper needs to keep a medication with her such as a rescue inhaler for Asthma or an Epi-pen for severe allergic reactions, please check in with a nurse on Opening Day.
 Please check the expiration dates on these before bringing to camp.